Skip to content

 Day2

-Early in the morning, the ascent begins.
-Through snowfields and steep terrain, we reach the Grünegghorn (3,860 m / 12,664 ft).
-From there, we continue over an exposed ridge down to the saddle below the main summit.
-The final section requires secure climbing techniques before you stand at 4,043 m (13,264 ft).
-The panorama stretches from the Aletsch region to the Valais four-thousanders.
+Early in the morning, the climb begins.
+Up snow slopes and steep terrain, we reach the Grünegghorn (3,860 m / 12,664 ft).
+From there, we continue along an exposed ridge and down to the saddle below the main summit.
+The final section requires solid climbing skills before you stand at 4,043 m (13,264 ft).
+The panorama stretches from the Aletsch region to the Valais 4000ers.
 After a break, we return along the same route to the Konkordia Hut.

 Distance